ahmadalwy3/ahmadalwy3/Advanced-settings.md

 uBO 1.11.5 and above.

 If set to a valid URL, uBO will load the content of the URL and parse it as token-identified resources to be used for `redirect` or `script:inject` purpose.
-For example, I use this setting with a `file:///`-based URL to test resources before publishing them for [uAssets](https://github.com/uBlockOrigin/uAssets). uBO expects valid content such as can be seen in [resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt), anything else will lead to undefined results.
+For example, I use this setting to test resources before publishing them for [uAssets](https://github.com/uBlockOrigin/uAssets). uBO expects valid content such as can be seen in [resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt), anything else will lead to undefined results.